jopadan/pup/IDEAS.md

 typedef struct resentry_s
 {
     char *name;            // Resource name
-char *filename; / / File name on disk size_t size; // Size of the resource on disk size_t compressed; // Size of the resource inside the bundle file size_t offset; / / Resource offset restype_t type; / / Resource type or compression algorithm } resentry_t;
+    char *filename;        // File name on disk size_t size;           // Size of the resource on disk size_t compressed;     // Size of the resource inside the bundle file size_t offset;         // Resource
+    offset restype_t type; // Resource type or compression algorithm } resentry_t;

 typedef struct resdir_s
 {
-size_t number; / / Number of resources in
-the resentry_t *dir directory; / / Resource directory
+    size_t number;             // Number of resources in the resentry_t *dir directory; // Resource directory
 } resdir_t;

+/*
-/ * Scans the file system, filling the resource directory with file names.
+ * Scans the file system, filling the resource directory with file names.
-Scanning can be recursive or non-recursive, with or without alphabetical sorting of files , with or without adding markers for the beginning and end of the next directory.*/ bool_t xxx_get_list(resdir_t *dir, const char *path);
+ * Scanning can be recursive or non-recursive, with or without alphabetical
+ * sorting of files, with or without adding markers for the beginning and end
+ * of the next directory.
+ */
+bool_t xxx_get_list(resdir_t *dir, const char *path);

-/ * Fills the directory with resource names that are correct for the given xxx format.* / bool_t xxx_fill_names (resdir_t *dir);
+/* Fills the directory with resource names that are correct for the given xxx format. */ bool_t xxx_fill_names (resdir_t *dir);

+/*
-/ * Calculates the size of the initial part of the file (header and directory, if the directory is not at the end of the file) for the xxx format.* / bool_t xxx_get_header_size(resdir_t *dir, unsigned long *header_size);
+ * Calculates the size of the initial part of the file (header and directory, if the
+ * directory is not at the end of the file) for the xxx format.
+ */
+bool_t xxx_get_header_size(resdir_t *dir, unsigned long *header_size);

+/*
-/ * Packs files starting from the specified offset.
-When packing files, the remaining fields are filled in: file offset, source size, compressed size, and type.
-Returns the offset offset corresponding to the byte following the last packed resource. * / bool_t xxx_pack_files(FILE *file, resdir_t *dir, const char *basepath, unsigned long *offset);
+ * Packs files starting from the specified offset.
+When packing
+ * files, the remaining fields are filled in: file offset, source size,
+ * compressed size, and type.
+Returns the offset offset corresponding to the byte
+ * following the last packed resource.
+ */
+bool_t xxx_pack_files(FILE *file, resdir_t *dir, const char *basepath, unsigned long *offset);

+/*
-/ * Writes the resource header and directory.
-If the resource directory must be located after the resources, then it is written at offset.*/ bool_t xxx_write_dir(FILE *file, resdir_t *dir, unsigned long offset);
+ * Writes the resource header and directory.
+If the resource directory must
+ * be located after the resources, then it is written at offset.
+ */
+bool_t xxx_write_dir(FILE *file, resdir_t *dir, unsigned long offset);

-/ * Reading the resource directory and filling in the missing fields. * / bool_t xxx_read_dir(FILE *file, resdir_t *dir);
+/* Reading the resource directory and filling in the missing fields. */ bool_t xxx_read_dir(FILE *file, resdir_t *dir);

-/ * Extracting resources to separate files. */
-bool_t xxx_unpack_files(FILE *file, resdir_t *dir, const char *basepath);
+/* Extracting resources to separate files. */ bool_t xxx_unpack_files(FILE *file, resdir_t *dir, const char *basepath);

-/ * Print the contents of the resource directory. * /
-void xxx_print(resdir_t *dir);
+/* Print the contents of the resource directory. */ void xxx_print(resdir_t *dir);
 ```
  A new version of grp.c has been written, using a new standard scheme
  packing/unpacking.